eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/06-accept-user-input-with-react-native-textinput.md

 ```

 ## No shorthand properties

-In CSS there are a few convenient shorthand properties for styling a collection of related things - such as `border: 1px dotted green;` or `padding: 1rem 2rem;`.
-Unfortunately these shorthands do not exist in React Native as all properties must be single values.
-Border properties must be specified as separate rules.
+In CSS there are a few convenient shorthand properties for styling a collection of related things - such as `border: 1px dotted green;` or `padding: 1rem 2rem;`. **Unfortunately, these shorthands do not exist in React Native as all properties must be single values.** Border properties must be specified as separate rules.

 ```jsx
 borderWidth: 1,